kanetempleton/mmo_client/README.md

 # MMO Game Client

 MMO game client over TCP.
 Written in C++ using SFML for 2d graphics rendering.
-Communication protocol is synced with a Go server which runs the game.
+Communication protocol is synced with a Go server which runs the game, which can be found [here.](https://github.com/kanetempleton/mmo_server)

 ## Dependencies